-As at 31 December 2014 the fair value of the above financial instruments approximated to their carrying amount besides short-term bonds whose fair value was USD 125 750 thousand (long-term bonds 31 December 2013: USD 201 984 thousand).
+As at 31 December 2015 the fair value of the above financial instruments approximated to their carrying amount besides long-term bonds whose fair value was USD 102 114 thousand (short-term bonds 31 December 2014: USD 125 750 thousand).

-40. Risks related to the Group's operating environment in Ukraine
+39. Risks related to the Group's operating environment in Ukraine

-Situation that has taken place in Ukraine directly and indirectly influences any business activity in the country.
+Events that took place in Ukraine in 2014 do directly or indirectly influence any business activity in the country in 2015.